nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     Make sure that you use your own private key for the release version of the devices.
     Do not use the debug key for production.

-If your configuration enables the bootloader, make sure to define a static flash memory layout in the Partition Manager.
+If your configuration enables the bootloader, make sure to define a static non-volatile memory layout in the Partition Manager.
-See :ref:`nrf_desktop_flash_memory_layout` documentation section for details.
+See :ref:`nrf_desktop_memory_layout` for details.

 Configuring the B0 bootloader
 -----------------------------